Near-Field 3D Localization via MIMO Radar: Cram\'er-Rao Bound and Estimator Design: System Model

 where $\nu = \frac{2 \pi}{\lambda}$ is the wave number of the carrier, $\lambda$ is the wavelength, and $A_m^r(\bm{l}_k) = \frac{\lambda \sqrt{G_r}}{4 \pi \|\bm{l}_k - \bm{l}^r_m\|}$ and $A_n^t(\bm{l}_k) = \frac{\lambda \sqrt{G_t}}{4 \pi \|\bm{l}_k - \bm{l}^t_{n}\|}$ represent the distance-dependent channel amplitude from the $k$-th target to the $m$-th receive antenna and that from the $n$-th transmit antenna to the $k$-th target based on the free space path-loss model.
 We further assume omnidirectional antennas with unit antenna gains, i.e., $G_r = G_t = 1$.

 For ease of exposition, the received signal $\bm{Y}$ in (\ref{equ:Rx_data_matrix}) can be expressed in a more compact form as

 with

 where $b_{\text{R}_k}$ and $b_{\text{I}_k}$ denote the real and imaginary parts of $b_k$, respectively.
 In (\ref{equ:data_compact_rx}), the unknown parameters include the 3D target positions $\{\bm{l}_k\}$, the complex reflection coefficients $\bm{b}$, and the noise and interference covariance matrix $\bm{Q}$.
-In particular, we are interested in estimating $\{\bm{l}_k\}$ and $\bm{b}$.